 Building a Governance Framework for AI

-- Map Risks: Conduct AI impact assessments, privacy reviews, and stress tests to identify potential issues early.
+- Map Risks: Conduct AI impact assessments, privacy reviews, and stress tests to identify potential issues early, for both customer-facing applications and internal use cases.

 - Measure Risks: Define metrics to evaluate identified risks and mitigation strategies.

-- Manage Risks: Monitor AI performance continuously, educate stakeholders, and include human oversight at critical decision points.
+- Manage Risks: Monitor AI performance continuously, educate stakeholders and employees, and include human oversight at critical decision points.

 The Business Benefits of Responsible AI